estellederrien/vue-python-data-science-starter-2/README.md

 ## Full Commercial multilingual version : SolvGraph
 ![Screenshot](logo.png) <br>

 <b>Graphically Optimize your industrials profits, your portfolios or your blends, using a full stack app plugged to the pulp and/or gurobi linear solvers.
-Portfolio management, healthcare, transport,  and much more coming , even binPacking (I hope)... </b><br>
+Portfolio management, healthcare, transport,  and much more coming , even binPacking ... </b><br>

+Using graphicals linear templates make it easy and cool to manage your factory production!<br>

 Follow The full commercial version developpement there (Often updated) : https://solvgraph.herokuapp.com/